sky-chaser-high/adobe-illustrator-scripts/README.md

 > Make sure the document color mode and CSV file format are the same.

 ### Format
-CSV files are available in the following two formats.
+CSV files are available in the following 3 formats.

 ##### For CMYK:
 | Cyan | Magenta | Yellow | Black | Swatch name |